kapsner/lightgbm.py/README.md

 [![coverage report](https://gitlab.com/kapsner/lightgbm-py/badges/master/coverage.svg)](https://gitlab.com/kapsner/lightgbm-py/commits/master)
 <!-- badges: end -->

-The goal of [lightgbm.py](https://github.com/kapsner/lightgbm.py) is to bring the famous [LightGBM](https://lightgbm.readthedocs.io) gradient booster into an R package which is easy to install.
+The goal of [lightgbm.py](https://github.com/kapsner/lightgbm.py) is to provide the famous [LightGBM gradient booster](https://lightgbm.readthedocs.io) with an R package, using its [python module](https://github.com/microsoft/LightGBM/tree/master/python-package).
+It is therefore easy to install and can also be integrated into other R packages as a dependency (such as the [mlr3learners.lightgbm](https://github.com/kapsner/mlr3learners.lightgbm) R package.

-The [original R package](https://github.com/microsoft/LightGBM/tree/master/R-package) comes with a quite difficult installation workflow.
+The [original LightGBM R package](https://github.com/microsoft/LightGBM/tree/master/R-package) comes with some difficulties regarding its installation workflow.
 However, to be used by other R packages, a simple installation workflow, which can also be automatized, is required.
 Hence the idea was born, to implement an R package based on [LightGBM's python module](https://github.com/microsoft/LightGBM/tree/master/python-package) by using the [reticulate](https://github.com/rstudio/reticulate) R package as an R interface to Python.

 The code of `lightgbm.py` is implemented using the [R6](https://github.com/r-lib/R6) class for object oriented programming in R.

+Currently, only the python module's `train` function is implemented.

 ## Installation